12 New Year's Eve celebrations around the world

 6. Colombia

-Colombians have several interesting New Year’s Eve traditions; including putting lentils in their pockets as this is a symbol of prosperity and wearing yellow underwear for good luck!
-Our favourite is as soon as it’s midnight, they take a suitcase and run around their neighbourhood screaming the countries that they want to visit in the new year!
+There are several interesting Columbian New Year traditions.
+This includes putting lentils in their pockets as this is a symbol of prosperity and wearing yellow underwear for good luck!
+Our favourite is, as soon as it’s midnight, they take a suitcase and run around their neighbourhood screaming the countries that they want to visit in the new year.

 7. China

-Red is a lucky colour in China and some Chinese people will adorn their homes with red decorations to bring happiness and good fortune.
+Red is a lucky colour in China, so some Chinese people will adorn their homes with red decorations to bring happiness and good fortune.
+They will wear red clothes and young people are often gifted with money in red envelopes too.
+Explore their traditions further with a China holiday.

 8. Turkey

-If you sprinkle salt on your doorstep in Turkey as the bells ring in the New Year this will bring peace and prosperity to your home.
+Differebt New Year celebrations around the world see sprinkling salt in Turkey.
+If you shake salt on your doorstep in Turkey as the bells ring in the New Year, this will bring peace and prosperity to your home for the following year.

 9. South Africa

-In some parts of South Africa, they mean it literally when they say “Out with the Old and in with the New” as they throw away old furniture.
+In some parts of South Africa, they mean it literally when they say “Out with the Old and in with the New” for New Year.
+They throw away old furniture, old appliances and declutter their homes indicating a fresh start.

 10. Brazil